 Regardless of who is at fault in your accident, Florida has certain car accident laws civilians must follow after every road incident.
 The first is making sure you have the coverage you are required to have to help in times such as these.

-Florida operates with a pure comparative fault system, which means those involved in a car accident share the blame to some degree.
+Florida operates with a modified comparative fault system, which means those involved in a car accident share the blame to some degree.
 This also means that the chances of filing a lawsuit are slim unless your case meets certain eligibility requirements.

 Eligibility to step out of the no-fault system means your case exceeds a certain limit of medical bills or that a serious injury has occurred.
 Injuries that count as “serious” to be eligible to file a lawsuit must include one or more of the following:

 If you are ever involved in a car accident, you have two years from the date of the crash to file a claim under Florida’s Statute of Limitations. it is important to file a claim with your insurance or lawyer as soon as possible, so your case has the best chance at a favorable outcome.
 Claims that are filed after this two-year time frame will be dismissed (with certain exceptions) and risk not being taken as seriously as they would be if filed on time.